 No, the IUD does not protect against HIV or other STIs, so always use a condom.
-If you are at risk for exposure to HIV, learn about PrEP and PEP.
+If you are at risk for exposure to HIV, learn about PrEP.

 Yes, you can get an IUD if you previously had an STI.
 On the day of the IUD insertion, your provider will test you for STIs to make sure you don't have a current infection.
 If you do, insertion may be delayed until you are treated.
 If you get an STI after your IUD has been inserted, you can usually be treated without removing the IUD.